oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-to-Other-Microservices/non-helidon-rest-clients.md

 #### Create the client

-The Helidon SE rest client library let's us create a proxy based in the interface programmatically .
+The Helidon SE rest client library let's us create a proxy based in the interface programmatically.
 Ultimately this is what the Helidon MP annotations do under the covers.
 For example

 ```
 		StockManager sm = RestClientBuilder.newBuilder().baseUri(URI.create("http://localhost:8080")).build(StockManager.class);
 		System.out.println("All stock levels are " + sm.getAllStockLevels());
 ```

 Note that you have to provide the URL for the service end point, there is no Helidon config system available for you if you just import the rest client so you can't use the annotations for this.
-It is highly likely however that your client will have a properties file or other configuration mechanisms that can provide you with a way to store and etrieve external config information for you.
+It is highly likely however that your client will have a properties file or other configuration mechanisms that can provide you with a way to store and retrieve external config information for you.

 The above is a very simple client, it doesn't for example handle setting authentication details.
-Fortunately for us there is a simple way to extend the behavior of the proxies created by the RestClientBuilder.This is done by registering additional code that the proxy will call based on the stare of the request process.
+Fortunately for us there is a simple way to extend the behavior of the proxies created by the RestClientBuilder.
+This is done by registering additional code that the proxy will call as it goes through the request process.

- To do thie first we have to create a proxy that will modify the headers in the request to add the authentication you want.
+To do this first we have to create a proxy that will modify the headers in the request to add the authentication you want.
 The following is a very simple class to do this using basic authentication, but you could of course implement an OAUTH2 client or something else to provide the authentication details if desired.

  ```
  public class AuthBuilder implements ClientRequestFilter {